 Researcher/MIT-IBM Watson AI Lab

 I study multimodal learning from videos.
 My research goal is to build a video understanding system that can recognize, interact, and understand the physical world through the multimodal integration of static imagery, motion, sound, as well as language.

 I am interested in cognitive science, animal cognition, robotics, and AI.
 I want to understand how humans generalize so well from such little data, and build machines to be equally flexible.
 Specifically I am mostly focused on the interactions between predictive representations and planning (particularly in the domain of tool use)

 PhD Student, Brown University

-I want to endow AI agents with the ability to ground concepts that are useful for [novel] downstream tasks and also learn how to map their sensory inputs to sets of concepts whose composition can explain novel sensory inputs.
+I want to endow AI agents with the ability to ground concepts that are useful for [novel] downstream tasks.
+To achieve this, I develop algorithms that allow AI agents also learn how to map their sensory inputs to sets of concepts whose composition can explain novel sensory inputs.
 My long-term goal is to develop AI methods that enable AI agents to have the ability to give rise to new concepts by thinking and explain phenomena that they have not been exposed to.
 In my research, I draw inspirations from cognitive science, psychology and philosophy.

 Postdoc – UC Berkeley

 I am interested in understanding what knowledge of all forms is like — including facts, procedures, goals, and theory-like systems of concepts — and how it is acquired.
 I am particularly interested in how we develop and apply abstract concepts like colors, kinds, sets, lists, and numbers.
 My work centers around computational modeling informed by behavioral experiments, primarily with adults.

 PhD Student, John Hopkins University